 Most people cannot afford to buy a new car outright.
 They need to use a financial institution to help them pay for that new car.
-In most cases the financial institution will insist the car buyer carry a certain amount of insurance.
+In most cases, the financial institution will insist the car buyer carry a certain amount of insurance.

 Full Coverage on New Car Insurance

 A financial institution generally makes the new car owner carry full coverage on the new car.
 Whether it is a Kia or a Jaguar, as long as they hold the note on it, the car owner has to pay.
-This would be a good time for the new car owner to compare quotes.

 New Car Insurance Policies